conduktor/testing-docs-archive/docs/tutorials/event-driven-retail-system.md

 ### Consumer Task - Check Upsell

-The last task is used to ensure that `Free` members who visit the checkout page are upsold promotional products.&#x20;
+The last task is used to ensure that `Free` members who visit the checkout page are upsold promotional products.

-If the Promotions Service is working correctly, a message will be produced into the `upsell_events` topic.&#x20;
+If the Promotions Service is working correctly, a message will be produced into the `upsell_events` topic.

 From a business perspective, it's important this happens within an agreed **SLA.** For this example, the SLA is set at 500ms.